If you’re looking for an alternative to the bigger names in NBN, Aussie Broadband and Superloop are two providers that should be on your radar.

-Superloop has only been selling NBN plans for a little over two years, but has been in the business of providing wholesale telecommunications services to other providers for about half a decade.
+Superloop has been selling NBN plans for over three years now and acquired Exetel last year.
+The telco has also been in the business of providing wholesale services to other providers for over half a decade.
 As such, Superloop owns a lot of the infrastructure that other telcos typically rent.

 Both Aussie Broadband and Superloop have connectivity at all 121 NBN Points of Interconnect.
 This means they have full control over their network and capacity.

 Both Superloop and Aussie Broadband back up their speed claims with bandwidth graphs.
-These show how much capacity the telcos have purchased on their network, versus how much capacity its customers are using.
+These show how much capacity the telcos have purchased on their network, versus how much capacity their customers are using.

 Unlimited NBN 50 plans

-With Superloop, you’ll pay $59.95 per month for your first six months, and $69.95 per month thereafter.
-This deal is available until the end of July.
+With Superloop, you’ll pay $53.95 per month for your first six months, and $69.95 per month thereafter.
 On Aussie, you’re looking at $79 per month.

-Both Superloop and Aussie Broadband NBN 50 plans are free from contracts and setup fees.
+All Superloop and Aussie Broadband NBN plans are free from contracts and setup fees.